 This policy does not have a direct impact on improving access to open spaces and sports facilities.

 Will this strategic policy reduce exposure to air pollution, particularly for the most vulnerable?
 If yes, how?

 This policy does not have a direct impact on reducing exposure to air pollution.

-Provisional HIIA screening score - Major Positive Effect
+HIIA Score- Major Positive Effect